29 March 2026

 This is part of our series Marking Time: Artsekta at 20.

 Marking Time: ArtsEkta at 20 brings together monthly reflections on the projects, people, and moments that have shaped ArtsEkta over the last twenty years — exploring creativity as a force for connection in a post-conflict and evolving society.
-In 2007, Artsekta took a bold step.
-Building on its early work in intercultural arts and global […]
+Over the past twenty years, artists have been at the heart of Artsekta’s work.
+From the beginning, […]

 Marking Time: ArtsEkta at 20 brings together monthly reflections on the projects, people, and moments that have shaped ArtsEkta over the last twenty years — exploring creativity as a force for connection in a post-conflict and evolving society.
-Artsekta’s first project was called One World Day.
-At the time, the organisation was newly formed, but […]
+Over the past twenty years, Artsekta’s work has increasingly moved beyond traditional venues and into the streets, […]